ehn-dcc-development/eu-dcc-business-rules/rules-runner/javascript/jsonlogic/JsonLogic-notes.md

 [Official unit tests](https://jsonlogic.com/tests.json), apparently also used to test the Kotlin implementation from `advantagefse`.
 However, that set is not complete, especially with regards to edge case behaviour involving "degenerate" values like `null`, `{}`, `[]`, etc.

-## Representation of dates

-The representation of date(+time)s is string-based, conforming to ISO 8601.
-That also implies date(+time)s can be sorted as strings.

-The custom `plusDays` operation returns an ISO 8601 date+time string.